Legotatsu1985/Flightgear_Japan_Aerodromes_Procedure_Files/README.md

 We're creating latest Japan aerodrome procedure files for Flightgear.
 _______________________________________________________________________

-  Q. WHAT IS PROCEDURE FILES?
+  Q. WHAT IS A PROCEDURE FILE?

   A. A procedure file contains an airport's SID, STAR and APPROACH information.
 The file named "{airport name}.procedures.xml" and placed at scenery folder.